XtremeAlex/xtr-aeroport-ms/README.md

 L'aiuto di tutti rende la comunità open source un luogo incredibile per imparare, ispirarsi e creare.
 Qualsiasi contributo tu possa fornire è **enormemente apprezzato**.

 Se hai un suggerimento che potrebbe migliorare questo progetto, per favore effettua un fork del repository e crea una pull request.
-Puoi anche semplicemente aprire un problema con il tag "feature".
+Puoi anche semplicemente aprire un problema con il tag "bug".

 Non dimenticare di mettere una stella al progetto!
 Grazie ancora!

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "feature".
+You can also simply open an issue with the tag "bug".

 Don't forget to give the project a star!
 Thanks again!

 ## Git Command